Bill Gates Reveals Why he Was 'so Jealous' of Steve Jobs - The Mac Observer

 Former Microsoft boss Bill Gates has again explained that, despite years of competition between his firm and Apple, he was a huge admirer of Steve Jobs.
-Indeed, speaking on the Armchair Expert podcast, he even admitted why he was “so jealous” of Mr. Jobs.
+Indeed, speaking on the Armchair Expert podcast, he even admitted why he was “so jealous” of Mr. Jobs (via Cult of Mac).

 Bill Gates: Steve Jobs a ‘Wizard’